internal

 UniProt • A central repository for well-annotated protein sequences (and

-metadata, and AlphaFold predictions).
+metadata, and sometimes AlphaFold predictions).
 Likely to contain anything from

 NCBI's NP and NR databases, and the ENA, but not necessarily NCBI WGS or